sblask-webextensions/webextension-tab-deque/README.md

 active tab` setting, which is not the same as `most recently used tab` or `last tab selected` other extensions provide.

+Most users will recognize the behaviour from the way windows are handled on their Desktop.
+When using Windows(with stacking disabled) or for example Xfce under Linux, opening a window adds it to the taskbar, clicking another one will focus that one, closing or minimizing will bring the previous one back to focus.
+This extension will do that and more.

 Building a deque of tabs:
 -------------------------